SL2(R): Classification of elements

 The identity element 1 and negative identity element −1 (in PSL(2, R) they are the same), have trace ±2, and hence by this classification are parabolic elements, though they are often considered separately.

 The same classification is used for SL(2, C) and PSL(2, C) (Möbius transformations) and PSL(2, R) (real Möbius transformations), with the addition of "loxodromic" transformations corresponding to complex traces; analogous classifications are used elsewhere.

 A subgroup that is contained with the elliptic (respectively, parabolic, hyperbolic) elements, plus the identity and negative identity, is called an elliptic subgroup (respectively, parabolic subgroup, hyperbolic subgroup).

-This is a classification into subsets, not subgroups: these sets are not closed under multiplication (the product of two parabolic elements need not be parabolic, and so forth).
-However, all elements are conjugate into one of 3 standard one-parameter subgroups (possibly times ±1), as detailed below.
+The trichotomy of SL(2, R) into elliptic, parabolic, and hyperbolic elements is a classification into subsets, not subgroups: these sets are not closed under multiplication (the product of two parabolic elements need not be parabolic, and so forth).
+However, each element is conjugate to a member of one of 3 standard one-parameter subgroups (possibly times ±1), as detailed below.

-Topologically, as trace is a continuous map, the elliptic elements (excluding ±1) are an open set, as are the hyperbolic elements (excluding ±1), while the parabolic elements (including ±1) are a closed set.
+Topologically, as trace is a continuous map, the elliptic elements (excluding ±1) form an open set, as do the hyperbolic elements (excluding ±1).
+By contrast, the parabolic elements, together with ±1, form a closed set that is not open.